theimowski/master-thesis/docs/section-research.md

 ### Session

 Another interesting concern with regards to Internet applications development is State Management Mechanism, also known as Session in software engineers' dialect.
-Conceptually it is relatively similar to authentication in some aspects.
 The HTTP protocol is stateless, meaning that details about requests are not retained by the protocol and thus there is no ad hoc relation between two requests.
 Still, majority of web applications keep track of the requests coming from the same initiator.
 To do that, they have to attach specific meta-data in request and responses such as cookies or other headers, arguments in URL paths, contents of the body.
 In addition to that, those application have to persist the state on the server side for later retrieval.
-One could argue, that authentication and authorization is a special case of session, however those concepts seem to be separated in Suave framework hence the first two were described in a separate section.

 In Music Store, session was used to track state of cart identifier and details of logged on user (if present).
 The application allowed anonymous users to add albums to their cart (without authentication).